 The deviations of the different methods to determine the stability are compared in Figure 5.
-The deviations from theory found in Figure 3 are repeated here.
 At unstable conditions the sonic methods shows deviations of up to 15%, while for the other methods the deviations are only up to 2%.
-In the stable regime they all have a tendency to under-predict the 50 m wind speed.
+In the stable regime they all have a tendency to underpredict the 50 m wind speed.
 Errors of up to 15 % are found.
 This tendency increases first with increasingly stable stratification.
 At a certain point, which is very different for the different methods, the trend reverses and the ratio of measured and predicted wind speed decreases with increasing 10/L.